Hello! Thanks for stopping by. If you’re wondering what Saddle Seeks Horse is about (and what’s up with the name), wonder no longer.

 If you want to be join in the horsey communication loop, sign up for my email list here.

-- If Instagram’s your jam @SaddleSeeksHorse (this is where I host all the fun giveaways)
+- If Instagram’s your jam @SaddleSeeksHorse (this is where I host fun giveaways and do Instagram Live!)

 - For the Twitter-obsessed @SaddlSeeksHorse.